florisvanvugt/omega_cpp_py/readme.md

 In reality, the robot can only be controlled by a C++ program.
 But we want to run the experiment with python, that is why we need to use a shared memory.
 In the `shared_memory_specification.txt` document, we write the parameter that we want to add in the shared memory. `create_c_header.py` creates the C++ header file which contains the structure used by the C++ script to write into the shared memory.
 The C++ program create a shared memory after having computed the size of this one thanks to the `shared_memory_specification.txt`.
 From within Python, it is quite easy to access to the shared memory.
 Actually, to read a parameter, you can use this function `robot.rshm(variable's name)`, and to write in this one, you need to use the function `robot.wshm(variable'name, value)`.

 IMPORTANT: In the `shared_memory_specification.txt`, you can only put long int or double because C++ allocates only trunks of 8 bytes. if you put a int which takes 4 bytes and then a double, the double's address is going to be 4 bytes higher.
 As it is not the case in python, this is a problem because parameters in the shared memory did not have the same address' offset.

+For more information about memory alignment, see e.g. [some Stack overflow discussion](https://stackoverflow.com/questions/5435841/memory-alignment-in-c-structs) and many other pages online.

 ## Programmer's notes